astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 This demo also shows the use of the Snowflake XCom backend which supports security and governance by serializing all task in/output to Snowflake tables and stages while storing in the Airflow XCom table a URI pointer to the data.

 This workflow includes:
-- sourcing structured, unstructured and semistructured data from different systems
+- Sourcing structured, unstructured and semistructured data from different systems.
 - extract, transform and load with [Snowpark Python provider for Airflow](https://github.com/astronomer/astro-provider-snowflake)
 - ingest with Astronomer's [python SDK for Airflow](https://github.com/astronomer/astro-sdk)
 - audio file transcription with [OpenAI Whisper](https://github.com/openai/whisper)